 Near New Kent in New Kent County, Virginia — The American South (Mid-Atlantic)

 Location.
-37° 30.226′ N, 77° 1.155′ W. Marker is near New Kent, Virginia, in New Kent County.
-Marker is at the intersection of North Courthouse Road (Virginia Route 155) and Poindexter Road (County Route 604), on the left when traveling north on North Courthouse Road.
-It is just north of Interstate 64 exit 214.
+37° 29.825′ N, 77° 2.603′ W. Marker is near New Kent, Virginia, in New Kent County.
+Marker is on Interstate 64 2 miles east of exit 211, on the right when traveling east.
+Marker is in the eastbound New Kent East Coast Gateway Safety Rest Area and Welcome Center.
 Touch for map.
 Marker is in this post office area: New Kent VA 23124, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Harold J. Neale (approx. 1.4 miles away); a different marker also named Harold J. Neale (approx. 1.4 miles away); The Wilson House: Witness to Three Centuries (approx. 2.3 miles away); A Tale of Three Structures (approx. 2.4 miles away); John Parke Custis (approx. 2.4 miles away); Martha Washington's Birthplace (approx. 2.4 miles away); James Lafayette (approx. 2.4 miles away); New Kent Courthouse (approx. 2.4 miles away).
+A different marker also named Harold J. Neale (about 800 feet away, measured in a direct line); George Poindexter (approx. 1.4 miles away); Criss Cross Plantation (approx. 1.4 miles away); John William Dunjee (1833-1903) (approx. 1.4 miles away); Arnold Stansley (approx. 2.3 miles away); St. Peter's Church (approx. 2.7 miles away); The White House (approx. 2.7 miles away); Stuart's Ride Around McClellan (approx. 2.7 miles away).
 Touch for a list and map of all markers in New Kent.

 Regarding Harold J. Neale.
 Prior to becoming Virginia's first landscape engineer, Harold J. Neale had previously been City Forester and Superintendent of Parks in Worcester, Massachusetts and landscape architect and general superintendent of the Audubon Park Commission at New Orleans.